White sucker: Diet habits

 The white sucker is a bottom feeder, meaning that it uses its fleshy lips to suck up bottom sediments and other organisms that may be located there.
 It will eat almost anything it can, but most commonly small invertebrates, algae, and plant matter.
 Larger predatory fish species such as walleye, trout, bass, northern pike, catfish, muskellunge, and sauger naturally prey on the white sucker.

 Reproduction

 The white sucker usually spawns in shallow water or streams in April and May; spawning may possibly be initiated by temperature changes and runoff from early snow melt.
 Two or more males may gather with one female, which releases up to 10,000 eggs that can be fertilized by the gathered males.

 Importance to humans

 A very common fish, the white sucker is usually not fished for food, though some consider it good to eat.
 It is most often used as bait; the young are sold as sucker minnows.
 When it is eaten by humans, it is usually processed and sold under the name of mullet.
-The IGFA world record for white sucker stands at 6 lb 8 oz (2.94 kg) taken from the Rainy River near Loman, Minnesota in 1984.
+The IGFA world record for white sucker stands at 6 lb 8 oz taken from the Rainy River near Loman, Minnesota in 1984.